-- The Hon bie Supreme Court in the matter of Modern School held that development fees for supplementing the resources for purchase, upgradation and replacements of furniture and fixtures and equipment can by charged from students by the recognized unaided schools not exceeding 15% of the total annual tuition fee.
-Further, the Directorate's circular no. 1978 dated 16 Apr 2010 states "All schools must, first of all, explore and exhaust the possibility of utilising the existing funds/ reserves to meet any shortfall in payment of salary and allowances, as a consequence of increase in the salary and allowance of the employees.
-A part of the reserve fund which has not been utilised for years together may also be used to meet the shortfall before proposing a fee increase."
-Over a number of years, the school has accumulated development fund and has reflected the closing balance of INR 1,30,14,414 in its financial statements of FY 2018-2019.
+- Fees and incomes as per audited financial statements of FY 2018-2019 have been considered with the assumption that the amount of income during FY 2018-2019 will at least accrue during FY 2019-2020 with adjustments towards income of INR 1,08,23,967 recorded by way of transfer from Development Fund, which is incorrect transfer as per Other Discrepancy No. 1 and adjustment of INR 33,66,800 towards Tech method fees and INR 16,92,800 towards cooling fees from students to be adjusted/ refunded to students in accordance with Financial Discrepancy No. 6, which would not accrue during FY 2019-2020. - 2.
+The Hon'ble Supreme Court in the matter of Modern School held that development fees for supplementing the resources for purchase, upgradation and replacements of furniture and fixtures and equipment can by charged from students by the recognized unaided schools not exceeding 15% of the total annual tuition fee.
+Further, the Directorate's circular no. 1978. dated 16 Apr 2010 states "All schools must, first of all, explore and exhaust the possibility of utilising the existing funds/ reserves to meet any shortfall in payment of salary and allowances, as a consequence of increase in the salary and allowance of the employees.
+A part of the reserve fund which has not been utilised for years together may also be used to meet the shortfall before proposing a fee increase," Over a number of years, the school has accumulated development fund and has reflected the closing balance of INR 1,30,14,414 in its financial statements of FY 2018-2019.
 Accordingly, the accumulated reserve of development fund created by the school by collecting development fee more than its requirement for purchase, upgradation and replacements of furniture and fixtures and equipment has been considered as free reserve available with the school for meeting the financial implication of 7th CPC to be implemented by the school.
 However, development fund equivalent to amount collected in one year (FY 2018-2019) from students has been considered for deriving the fund position of the school, which is considered sufficient basis the spending pattern of the school in past. - 3.
 The school has charged depreciation on fixed assets and has created a separate depreciation reserve on the liabilities side of the Balance Sheet of the school.
 While development fund has been adjusted for deriving the fund position of the school as per Note 2 above, depreciation reserve is more of an accounting head for appropriate treatment of depreciation in the books of account of the school in accordance with Guidance Note 21 issued by the Institute of Chartered Accountants of India.
-Thus, there is no financial impact of depreciation reserve on the fund position of the school.
-Accordingly, it is not considered in table above.
+Thus, there is no financial impact.